 The bank being the only Islamic Bank in The Gambia is a house-hold name across the length & breadth of the country in part because it is renowned for its corporate social responsibility towards the needy in the form of cash and kind considerations.
-In the year 2021, our total interventions amounted to over GMD350,000.
+In the year 2022, our total interventions amounted to over GMD971,600, which included GMD500,000 for flood victims.